gotygota/tastebuddy_docs/docs/admin/products.md

 Before going into the details of product creation and updating, it is important to consider two use cases that require two different setups:

-1. :material-glass-wine::material-glass-wine::material-glass-wine: **Tasting session**: understood as the comparative evaluation of a range or flight of products, a tasting session requires the products to have been created beforehand;
+1. :material-glass-wine::material-glass-wine::material-glass-wine: **Tasting
+   session**: understood as the comparative evaluation of a range or flight of products simultaneously, a tasting session requires the products to have been created beforehand;
-2. :material-liquor: **One-off tasting**: understood as the evaluation of a single product on the move, a one-off tasting allows the creation of a product directly from the tasting grid.
+2. :material-liquor: **One-off tasting**: understood as the evaluation of a single product _on the move_, a one-off tasting allows the creation of a product directly from the tasting grid.
 Existing products are automatically suggested, but a completely new sample can be automatically added to the database.

 !!! note "Regular user rights"
     A regular user can add their own product to the database, which will then appear